 106.06 Sampling and Testing of Portland Cement Concrete Paving.
 All Portland Cement Concrete Pavement, Item 412, shall be tested per the following process control and acceptance testing procedures:

 Process Control Testing.
-The Contractor shall be responsible for process control testing of all elements listed in Table 106-2 or 106-3.
+The Contractor shall be responsible for process control testing of all elements listed in Table 106-3.
 Process control testing shall be performed at the expense of the Contractor.
 The Contractor shall develop a process control plan (PCP) per the following:

 Process Control Plan.
-For each element listed in Tables 106-2 or 106-3, the PCP must provide adequate details to ensure that the Contractor will perform process control.
+For each element listed in Table 106-3, the PCP must provide adequate details to ensure that the Contractor will perform process control.
 The Contractor shall submit the PCP to the Engineer at the Pre- construction Conference.
 The Contractor shall not start any work on the project until the Engineer has approved the PCP in writing.

 Frequency of Tests or Measurements.
-The PCP shall indicate a random sampling frequency, which shall be equal to or more frequent than that shown in Table 106-2 or 106-3.
+The PCP shall indicate a random sampling frequency, which shall be equal to or more frequent than that shown in Table 106-3.
 The process control tests shall be independent of acceptance tests.

 Test Result Chart.
 Each process control test result, the appropriate area, volume, and the tolerance limits shall be plotted.
 The chart shall be posted daily at a location convenient for viewing by the Engineer.

 Quality Level Chart.
-The QL for each element in Table 106-2 or 106-3 shall be plotted.
+The QL for each element in Table 106-3 shall be plotted.
 The QL shall be calculated per the procedure in CP 71 for Determining Quality Level.
 The QL shall be calculated on tests 1 through 3, then tests 1 through 4, then tests 1 through 5, then thereafter the last five consecutive test results.
 The area of material represented by the last test result shall correspond to the QL.

-F-test and t-test Charts.
-If flexural strength criteria is indicated, then the results of F-test and t-test analysis between the Department’s verification tests of flexural strength and the Contractor’s process control tests of flexural strength shall be shown on charts.
-The F-test and t-test shall be calculated per standard statistical procedures using all verification tests and process control tests completed to date.
-Only results from cast beams shall be used in the F & t analysis, flexural strengths from splitting tensile correlations shall not be included in the F & t analysis.
-When a verification test is completed, the F- test and t-test calculations shall be redone.
-The area of material represented by the last test result shall correspond to the F-test and t-test.
-A warning value of 5 percent and an alert value of 1 percent shall be shown on each chart.
-The chart shall be submitted to the Engineer electronically daily, as results become available.

 Point of Sampling.
 The material for process control testing shall be sampled by the Contractor using CP 61.
 The location where material samples will be taken shall be indicated in the PCP.

 Testing Standards.
 The PCP shall indicate which testing standards will be followed.
 Acceptable standards are Colorado Procedures, AASHTO and ASTM.
 The order of precedence is Colorado Procedures, AASHTO procedures and then ASTM procedures.